 Importantly, operating at a low voltage is good for a battery’s lifespan, increasing the number of available charging cycles before you’ll start to see a major reduction in capacity.
 Roughly speaking, every 0.1V decrease in cell voltage doubles the cycle life, according to Battery University.
 Therefore, charging up your phone in that 30 to 80 percent range keeps the voltage lower and prolongs the battery lifespan.

 Furthermore, the “depth-of-discharge” has a similar effect on the total discharge cycles before battery capacity drops off.
 This refers to the amount the battery used up in between charges.
-Smaller discharges, in the region of 60 percent rather than 100 percent between refueling can double the lifespan of your battery, and only using 20 percent can double the lifetime again.
+Smaller discharges, in the region of 60 percent rather than 100 percent between refueling can double the lifespan of your battery, and only using 20 percent can double the life again.

 Small but regular top-ups are much better for Li-ion batteries than long full charge cycles.